oss-compass/community/meeting minutes/meeting-minutes_EN.md

   - (2) How to Display Community Updates on the Official Website
     - **AP: Zhou Ran organizes the content of community updates to be displayed on the official website, and discusses with Feng on how to present it before the next meeting.**

-# 2023-07-18 Weekly Meeting Minutes of OSS Compass
+# 2023-07-18 Weekly Meeting Minutes of OSS Compass Community

 ## Time
 2023.07.18, 14:15pm~15:30pm, Local Time, Beijing